Articles

 • Buy clean food and eat organic whenever possible.
 It can be expensive, so buy free-range chicken, grass-fed beef, and wild-caught seafood at the very least.

 • Clean your water by installing water filters on your shower taps and sinks.
-I have a complete filtration system from Aquasana
+I have a complete filtration system from Aquasana.

 Pillar IV: Heal Your Infections and Relieve Your Stress